pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

 Pachyderm enables you to combine multiple input repositories in a single pipeline by using the `union` and `cross` operators in the pipeline specification.
-Such pipelines are called *union pipeline or input* and *cross pipeline or input*.

 If you are familiar with [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and cross as a